Lares Trail Peru & 2D Inca Trail with Camping

 Train: Expedition tourist class

-Permits: Since this tour enters the Inca Trail on Day 3, you do need us to secure a permit for the government.
+- Lares Trail Permits: Since this tour enters the Inca Trail on Day 4, you do need us to secure a permit for the government.
 As soon as we receive your details and a deposit, we will purchase your permits (pending availability, check our Inca Trail Availability link).
 These permits are for a specific date and in your name.
-They can’t be changed, once confirmed.
+They can’t be changed once confirmed.
 Only your passport number is allowed to be updated.
 The permit includes an entrance to Machu Picchu.

-Transportation: All your transportation is included in this trek.
-You will be picked up directly from your hotel around 4 a.m. (unless you are staying in Ollantaytambo) and brought to the trail head to begin your trek.
-All trains including the train back from Aguas Calientes are included.
-This is Expedition class but can be upgraded to the Vistadome train for $75 per person.
+- Transportation: You will have transportation included for this trek.
+You will be picked up directly from your hotel around 4:30 a.m. ( unless you are staying in Ollantaytambo, before ) and brought to the trailhead to begin your trek.
+Hiking will end on day three, and you will head to Ollantaytambo.
+Once your hike is over, you will take the train to Aguas Calientes, where you will spend the evening in a hotel.
+Your departure and return train to Aguas Calientes & back to Ollantaytambo will be the Expedition Class Train.
+Your return train from Aguas Calientes to Ollantaytambo can be upgraded to the Vistadome Class Train for $75 per person.
 Once you arrive at the train station, you will be brought back to your hotel in Cusco.
-Your round-trip bus ticket from Aguas Calientes to Machu Picchu is also included.
+Also included is your round-trip bus ticket from Aguas Calientes to Machu Picchu.

-Extras: We believe it's the attention to small details that separates us from other tour companies.
-Every trekker receives a small pillow to sleep with, a foam mat for insulation, a day pack cover to protect their things while hiking and a rain poncho.
-Because this trek spends time higher up in the mountains it will be cold and we will give hot water bottles to all to stay cozy at night.
+- Lares Trail Extras: We believe it´s the attention to small details that separates us from other tour companies.
+Every trekker receives a small pillow to sleep with, a foam mattress for insulation, a day pack cover to protect their things while hiking, and a rain poncho.
 We will work hard to create your best vacation.

 Inflatable Air Mattress: $20